All nymphs

 Thetis

 Thetis is a Nereid, a sea nymph of unusually large mythic importance.
-She is the mother of Achilles and a figure of prophecy, protection, and divine constraint.
+She is the mother of Achilles and a figure of prophecy, protection, and divine constraint — a nymph whose power reaches the center of epic war.

 Thetis, the Nereid, standing in dark sea foam with pearl light and quiet martial symbols around her.